Last Updated on January 2, 2022 by Lori Geurin

-It’s simply being thankful and showing appreciation for the good things in your life.
-It’s both a thought and an emotion which, hopefully, leads to action.
+Gratitude simply entails being grateful and expressing appreciation for the good in your life.
+It’s both a thought and an emotion that, hopefully, inspires you to take action.
+When someone is grateful, they recognize the good things that have happened to them.
+You can focus on specific things or your life as a whole.

 Get the 33 Journal Prompts For Personal Development in a FREE printable PDF by clicking the button below.